jaggerwang/spring-cloud-in-practice/README.md

 # Spring Cloud in Practice

 This project can be used as a starter for spring cloud microservice application developing.
-It uses [Spring Cloud Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/) for service discovery and config management, [Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-gateway/reference/html/) to implement api gateway, and [ORY/Hydra](https://github.com/ory/hydra) for running an optional OAuth2 server.
+It uses [Spring Cloud Consul](https://cloud.spring.io/spring-cloud-consul/reference/html/) for service discovery and config management, [Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-gateway/reference/html/) to implement api gateway, and [Keycloak](https://www.keycloak.org/) for running an optional OAuth2 service.
 There is also an article [Spring Cloud 微服务开发指南](https://blog.jaggerwang.net/spring-cloud-micro-service-develop-tour/) for learning this project.

 ## Dependent frameworks and packages